-We'll explain how to install Windows from USB, how to find your Windows product key and how to download Windows ISO files... legally.
+Need to install Windows from USB?
+Here's how to do that, find your Windows product key and how to download Windows ISO files... legally.
 So if you’ve lost your Windows DVD, or you never had one, you can still reinstall Windows without it.

-If you have Windows 10, you can now download the Microsoft Media Creation tool.
+If you need to install Windows 10, you can download the Microsoft Media Creation tool.
 This will walk you through the whole process of downloading the right version, and then burning it to a DVD or creating a bootable USB flash drive.

 Windows 8 is more complicated, because you can't download a Windows 8 ISO, only Windows 8.1.
 The confusing part is that a Windows 8 key won't work with a Windows 8.1 ISO, so if you have only a WIndows 8 key you will need to use the Windows and Office ISO downloader tool below to get Windows 8.
 You can then upgrade it to Windows 8.1.